linda-seiter/cmsc115_2252/week3/week3_lesson.md

 - size {small, medium, large}
 - points >= 100 { true, false}

-There are six possible combinations for the two conditions.
-However, we can reduce the number of rules to just four since the rewards discount only applies to large pizzas.
+There are six possible combinations for the two conditions, but we can reduce the number of rules to just four since the rewards discount only applies to large pizzas.

 <table>
 <tr>